PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 Pad, and inverse-transpose topology is validated before rewriting; scalar and layout-sensitive constants are handled by its nested guarded helpers.

+Attention-specific layout propagation lives in `passes/attention_layout.py`.
+Its first family member reconciles parallel channel Mean and ReduceMax branches before Concat/MirrorPad/Conv.
+The pass is defined by producer/consumer topology, reduction semantics, permutations, and padding pairs—not by model names—and rewrites axes only after the entire region is proven.

 ## Dependency boundaries

 Default TFLite conversion and ONNX/TFLite accuracy checking must import neither